Apollo 18 (film)

-Apollo 18 is a 2011 American-Canadian science fiction horror film written by Brian Miller, directed by Gonzalo López-Gallego, and co-produced by Timur Bekmambetov and Michele Wolkoff.
-A Canadian-American co-production, its premise is that the cancelled Apollo 18 mission actually landed on the Moon in December 1974, but never returned, and as a result the United States has never launched another expedition to the Moon.
-The film is shot in found-footage style, supposedly "lost footage" of the Apollo 18 mission that was only recently discovered.
+Apollo 18 is a 2011 found footage science fiction horror film written by Brian Miller, directed by Gonzalo López-Gallego, and co-produced by Timur Bekmambetov and Michele Wolkoff.
+An American-Canadian co-production, its premise is that the cancelled Apollo 18 mission actually landed on the Moon in December 1974, but never returned.

 Apollo 18 is López-Gallego's first English-language film.
-After various release date changes, the film was released in the United States, United Kingdom, and Canada on September 2, 2011.
-However, the release dates for other territories vary.
+After various release date changes, it was released in the United States, United Kingdom, and Canada on September 2, 2011.
 The film received mostly negative reviews, with most critics comparing it negatively to Paranormal Activity, The Blair Witch Project and Alien.